btilmon/holoCu/README.md

 ## How it Works

+Our implementation is a variation of Fresnel Holography pointwise integration.
 Please see our paper and supplementary for further details.

 <p align="center">
   <img src="data/marketing/optics.png" width="100%">